Caen - St. Etienne

 Features and Screenshots

 The samples are available in 24-bit/48kHz resolution.
-Hauptwerk v4.2 and higher required (incl.
-HW5 or HW6).
+Hauptwerk v4.2 and higher required.
 Multiple release samples available: there are 3 release samples for the staccato, shorter and longer tones.
 The sample set is available in the version 2.66 (released in May 2021).
 The sample set is available in three versions: wet, surround and dry.